 We may effectuate our business combination with a single target business or multiple target businesses simultaneously or within a short period of time.
 However, we may not be able to effectuate our business combination with more than one target business because of various factors, including the existence of complex accounting issues and the requirement that we prepare and file pro forma financial statements with the SEC that present operating results and the financial condition of several target businesses as if they had been operated on a combined basis.
 By completing our initial business combination with only a single entity, our lack of diversification may subject us to numerous economic, competitive and regulatory developments.
 Further, we would not be able to diversify our operations or benefit from the possible spreading of risks or offsetting of losses, unlike other entities which may have the resources to complete several business combinations in different industries or different areas of a single industry.
-In addition, we intend to focus our search for an initial business combination, we present to focus our search for an initial business combination in a single industry.
+In addition, we intend to focus our search for an initial business combination in a single industry.
 Accordingly, the prospects for our success may be: